rkyzk/your-poetry/documents/README.md

 I used dark blue for the text, instead of very commonly used black or dark gray in order to provide originality.<br>
 I used light gray for the background of navigation bars to keep the appearance simple.<br>
-I used olive color for most buttons, because the color provides a nice contrast against dark blue.<br>
+I used olive color for most buttons, because the color provides a nice contrast to the dark blue.<br>

 **Logo**

 **Favicon**
-I chose a feather icon for the favicon, because a feather quill pen
+I chose a feather icon for the favicon, because a feather quill pen suits the theme of poetry.

 ## Main Technologies Used
 - HTML, CSS, JavaScript